AMT’s Ford Probe GT

 Suspension and Wheels

 The kit includes the stock Probe GT wheels and a set of BBS wheels.
-The spokes on the stock wheels are comically thick so I’m opting for the BBS wheels.
+The spokes on the stock wheels are comically thick so I opted for the BBS wheels.
+I had agonized about how I would mask and spray the spokes.
+In the end, I brush painted the gold paint with no issues.
+I’ll keep this in mind for future builds!
+I followed up with a black wash to help bring out the detail in the mesh.